What Is Matzo Meal, and How Does It Differ From Matzo and Matzo Farfel?

-If you’re new to planning a Passover menu, the different types of matzo can get a little confusing, but it’s actually pretty simple.
+If you’re new to planning a Passover Seder, the different types of matzo can get a little confusing—but it’s actually pretty simple.
 Matzo meal, matzo cake meal and matzo farfel are all made from the same thing (you guessed it): matzo.

-Matzo meal, matzo cake meal and matzo ball mix are all types of ground matzo.
-Matzo meal is slightly coarse, like the texture of breadcrumbs.
-Matzo cake meal is finely ground and is commonly used to make Passover baked goods and crusts.
+Matzo meal is ground matzo.
+It’s slightly coarse, like the texture of breadcrumbs, and is essential to making matzo balls.
 Matzo ball mix is basically seasoned matzo meal.

 To make things a little big more confusing, there are matzo farfel noodles, which are completely different than matzo farfel.
 They are tiny, pellet-shaped egg noodles made with flour, egg and salt.